5 Challenges: How to make your Lakehouse the reservoir that powers GenAI and BI success

 Once the data is ingested into the lakehouse, it must be transformed and standardized.
 This involves a complex Extract, Transform, Load (ETL) pipeline to ensure the data is ready for AI and BI consumption.

 - Typical Concerns: ETL pipelines, particularly in highly dynamic environments, can be fragile and difficult to manage.
-Spark SQL and Unity Catalog are frequently used for querying and managing metadata, but they introduce their own set of challenges, such as:some text
+Spark SQL and Unity Catalog are frequently used for querying and managing metadata, but they introduce their own set of challenges.

 - Data Lineage: Ensuring that data transformations are traceable from raw ingestion to the final Gold tables is a constant struggle.
 Lack of proper lineage tracking leads to issues in data provenance and accountability, especially when discrepancies occur in AI models or BI reports.